lukas-tr/quick-open-widget/readme.md

 # QuickOpenWidget

-Download the latest installer [here](https://github.com/lukas-tr/quick-open-widget/releases).
+Download the latest installer [here](https://github.com/lukas-tr/quick-open-widget/releases/latest).
+If the installer can't download required files, download the 7z archive manually and place it in the same directory as the installer.
 Updates will be installed automatically.

 ## Features and planned features